mito-wish/mito-wish/README.md

 - 👋 Hello, I’m @mito-wish
 - 👀 I’m interested in video games (Nintendo Switch) and drawing
 - 🌱 I’m currently learning how to automate, beginner level
-- 💞️ I’m looking to collaborate on art?
 - 📫 You may reach me by Slack

 <!---